-My buddy recently had a little mishap with his beautiful Yamaha GT-2000 direct drive turntable.
-Naturally, I helped him sort it out and of course we had a good listen to her over a couple of beverages whilst dialling in the cartridge alignment and ride height.
+My friend recently had a little mishap with his beautiful Yamaha GT-2000 direct drive turntable.
+Naturally, I helped him sort it out…

-Anyway, once the dust had settled and I had convinced my buddy to get back on the horse, a new DL-103R was ordered and I performed a basic setup at my place by installing the Denon into the Ortofon LH-9000 headshell, performing some listening tests of the DL-103R at my place before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
-I took a couple of photos as we dialed in the downforce and ride height.
-Note the very nice Ortofon LH-9000 headshell.
+Anyway, once the dust settled and I convinced my buddy to get back on the horse, a new DL-103R was ordered and I performed a basic setup.
+I installed the Denon into the Ortofon LH-9000 headshell, performed some listening tests of the DL-103R, before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
+I took a couple of photos as we dialled in the downforce and ride height.

 GT stood for ‘Gigantic and Tremendous’ – I kid you not.
 This was the kind of thing the Japanese loved in the late 70’s and early 80’s.
 I really like the deck – the platter really is ah… gigantic – and I guess tremendous as well… The chassis is heavy and finished in a very nice black ash.
 Quite honestly, the deck is gigantic, taking up more physical space than even my Kenwood L-07D, though the Kenwood is still heavier 🙂